-The School of Nursing Graduate Program reserves the right to evaluate student applications, transcripts and practice experience in order to determine program plans of study.
-Decisions made by the School of Nursing Graduate Program are final and cannot be appealed.
+The SON Graduate Program reserves the right to evaluate student applications, transcripts and practice experience in order to determine program plans of study.
+Decisions made by the SON Graduate Program are final and cannot be appealed.

 Residency

 A residency is a planned and structured learning experience (didactic and clinical) for MSN students.
 It is designed to assess and advance the student's knowledge, competency, and skills.
 There are three (3) required residencies the student must complete to satisfy matriculation and graduation requirements for the graduate programs.
 Each residency may consist of up to three (3) days.
 The required Residency's include: